n8v/jquery.reloadify/README.md

 This here, you give it a URL to poll, and when it sees the content of *that* URL change, it will reload *this* whole entire page.
 Making that URL change is left as an exercise for the reader.

+There's no reason this should only be confined to development either - there might be any number of reasons you want to be able to trigger a whole page refresh for users.

 ## Getting Started
 Download the [production version][min] or the [development version][max].